School Health Nurse

 Our school health nurse visits the school regularly.
 If you wish to discuss your child’s health with the school nurse please contact the Mandurah Community Health Department on 9586 4401.

 Story Time is presented by Mrs Tracey Hall.
-Tracey is one of our Early Childhood Specialists from the Early Childhood Learning Area whose motivation is to introduce a love of literature and books for her young audience.
+Tracey is one of our Early Childhood Teachers from the Early Childhood Learning Area whose motivation is to introduce a love of literature and books for her young audience.
 She does this with song and movement and the children (aged between 0-4) are encouraged to participate.

 Story Time is held in the Library every Thursday from 9.00am to 9.30am, commencing week 2 of each term.
 All children are welcome to borrow books to foster an early love of reading.
 It is also a wonderful opportunity for parents and community members to meet others with very young children.
 After Story Time the school café is open for those who would like to enjoy a cuppa!

 Mini Minors is a community based program for children from 0-4 years of age.
 Parents and Carer’s are encouraged to come along for their little ones to enjoy playing and meet other families.
 Mini Minors is held in the Early Childhood Learning Play Area every Tuesday from 9.00am to 9.30am, commencing week 2 of each term.